-If your trustee board could benefit from taking a step back and considering how they work, get in touch to find out more about Aon's suite of Trustee Effectiveness tools.
-We can help you enhance your understanding of your current operational effectiveness and governance but also take tangible steps towards improvement.
-Contact your usual Aon Consultant or one of the contacts below.
+If your trustee board could benefit from taking a step back and considering how they work, get in touch to find out more about Aon's suite of trustee effectiveness tools.
+We can help you enhance your understanding of your current operational effectiveness and governance while taking tangible steps toward improvement.